 Call flow documentation in PDF format: the customer didn't have the data in this format before.
 It is now more readable and easier to maintain.

-Visibility into the customer experience: the insight provided by Crawler exposed issues with the CX
+Visibility into the customer experience: the insight provided by Crawler exposed issues with the CX.

 Time savings: without Crawler, someone would have to take the time to manually test the call flows.
-This would involve dialling each number multiple times to follow one path and keeping track of the results — a time-consuming and intricate task.
+This would involve dialing each number multiple times to follow one path and keeping track of the results — a time-consuming and intricate task.
 Crawler has already saved the customer time, and allowed staff to focus on higher value tasks associated with the migration.